 There’s one final way you can donate to save a life — one that doesn’t cost you anything or even inconvenience you in any way.
 You can sign up now to become an organ donor after your death.

-According to Donate Life America, there are over 110,000 people in the country waiting for organ transplants.
-Every day, 22 people die because they did not receive the organ they needed in time.
+According to Donate Life America, there are over 100,000 people in the country waiting for organ transplants.
+Every day, 20 people die because they did not receive the organ they needed in time.
 In theory, the organs from just one donor could help more than 75 people.
-Yet even though 95% of Americans say they are in favor of organ donation, only 58% are currently registered to donate.

 Registering as an organ donor is free and easy.
 You can sign up in person through your state’s motor vehicle department or online through the National Donate Life Registry.
 You can also register in both places to make sure your wishes are known.